 - white paper (construction paper or card stock)

 How to Draw a Reindeer Directions

-I am a very visual person and find that looking at these directions are helpful to give you a base on how I teach Directed Drawing to a group of children.
+I am a very visual person and find that looking at these directions are helpful to give a base on how I teach Directed Drawing to a group of children.

 1. Give children a copy and then start a draft.
 You can use their journals or dry erase boards.
-Model how to draw the pictures to your children or students.
+Next, model how to draw the pictures to your children or students.
 Show them that it just takes simple shapes.
 Many children are overwhelmed by the details and then so surprised when they DO it!

 2. Point out the transitional words (first, next, then, last, finally).